 Pack flat shoes for a flight to Dublin – this is one of the best capital cities in Europe for exploring on foot.
 Even the most important Dublin attractions – including the Trinity College and Oscar Wilde statue – come second to just walking around and seeing where your steps take you.
 Stroll down nearly any street and you’ll be shown another side of the city’s history, from ancient churches and Viking ruins to stunning Georgian architecture.
 The small, pedestrian-friendly centre is chock full of cool restaurants and shops too.

 Once the sun goes down, it’s time to join the locals in search of the good craic (fun).
 It’s easy to find; Dublin has a reputation as a fun city.
 Head for the old city area and check out Temple Bar, a lively dining and nightlife hub that’ll put even the most dedicated night owls through their paces.
-There are some cool, low-key spots, too, where local musicians play live to a slightly more relaxed audience.
+There are some cool, low-key spots too, where local musicians play live to a slightly more chilled-out audience.

 While Dublin’s history is rich, and its community traditions are strong, it’s still a very modern city.
-You can tell simply from the contemporary architecture, like the Daniel Libeskind–designed Grand Canal Square.
+You can tell simply from all the contemporary architecture, like the Daniel Libeskind-designed Grand Canal Square.

 Dublin’s dining scene is also increasingly cutting edge, with the arrival of new restaurants that redefine the local cuisine, meaning the city has travelled so far from its roots that it’s actually come full circle.
 In the Celtic Tiger boom years, the city’s culinary scene expanded frantically, with expensive restaurants creating fusion menus that offered almost everything except Irish food.
 Now that the economy has deflated and prices have dropped somewhat, the best restaurants in Dublin are the ones that are doing traditional Irish food right – great fish, well-cooked vegetables, and locally sourced meat and cheese.